![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "Then we'd go!
 Come on!"
 I motioned him to come with me to my car.

 "He's not bluffing Jason.
-I'll bet you a thousand dollars right now this is no bluff."
-Steve held out his hand to shake on it.
+I'll bet you a thousand dollars right now this is no bluff," Steve held out his hand to shake on it.
 Beaming ear to ear.
 For he knew Jason was good for a thousand dollars.
 And he knew I'd take Shadow down that hill.
 But alas, Jason wouldn't take the wager.

-"I wish to see your map."
-Jason changed the subject.
+"I wish to see your map," Jason changed the subject.
 He had me show him again what I'd shown him before about the off-road course.
 I guess he hadn't paid attention the first time.
-After a minute or so with the map he spoke again.
+After a minute or so with the map, he spoke again.

-"I don't need to see it.
-You can't use it."
+"I don't need to see it: you can't use it."

-"Oh yes I can.
-You said I could pick the route."
+"Oh yes I can; you said I could pick the route."

-"You did, Jason."
-Reggie agreed.
+"You did, Jason," Reggie agreed.
 He'd been there.

 "But I meant a road route!
 No sane person would consider this a road!"

 "Not that it matters, of course.
-I get to choose the route or you lose by default.
-You set those terms yourself.
-If I wanted I could force you to use the short cut.
+I get to choose the route, or you lose by default; you set those terms yourself.
+If I wanted, I could force you to use the short cut.
 But as your car's not built as strongly as mine, I'm giving you the option of taking the paved road up the mountain instead."

 Then Reggie added his weight to my words.
 Apparently loving his brother's predicament.

 "He's right Jason.
-By your own words he could force you to take this way."
+By your own words, he could force you to take this way."

 Jason waved us away.
 And dismissed the short cut's value entirely.

-But I'd rarely tried speeding my way through that rough and tumble course what times I'd tread it.
+But I'd rarely tried speeding my way through that rough and tumble course, what times I'd tread it.
 So I figured I might be able to shave enough off the normal time to win.
 If I had to.

-This critical possible race fork lay some 21 miles from my hometown.
+This critical possible fork in the race lay some 21 miles from my hometown.
 There were a couple miles worth of lengthy straights on the approach (all of them individually averaging maybe a fifth of a mile in length), which just might allow Jason to utilize his awful top speed in brief spurts.
-But I was hoping his lack of familiarity with the route, the scary stuff he saw on this preview, and the challenging curves sprinkled here and there along the way would make him hold back some, throttle-wise.
+But I was hoping his lack of familiarity with the route, the scary stuff he saw on this preview, and the challenging curves sprinkled here and there along the way, would make him hold back some, throttle-wise.
 Giving me and Shadow a chance to stay with him, through judicious use of my nitrous.
 I knew I couldn't match his 180 mph top end.
-But with my nitrous I could hit 145.
+But with my nitrous, I could hit 145.
 Trouble was, I didn't feel comfortable with the idea of doing 145 mph anywhere on this route.
 Not even for a single second.
 The straights simply weren't that long!
 And they were typically punctuated by substantial curves at either end.

 Jason laughed.
 "I won't be the one behind!"

 "No. I won't be needing it."
+Jason interrupted me, shaking his head.

-I was badly tempted to tell Reggie about my plunge off one of those things in the recent past, and what happened afterwards.
+I was badly tempted to tell Reggie about my plunge off one of these things in the recent past, and what happened afterwards.
 But Reggie was far from being a fellow local, and wouldn't share the same perspective on such incidents as Steve and me, I was sure.
 Reggie's own wildest moments probably ranked little higher than his brush with the law during our race to Houston.

 Of course, it was always possible Reggie, Jason, and Neil might be shocked into awareness of such things without me spilling the beans.
 For example, if any survivors of the wilderness pursuit of me and Shadow in this vicinity only weeks back happened to catch sight of us now, we might get shot at-- or worse.